humpback/humpback/docs/build-registry.md

 ##  Start the Registry

-&ensp;&ensp;&ensp;This section focuses on building and running Docker private registries in containers, using the `2.5.1` version as an example.
+Using the `2.5.1` version as an example to show how to run docker registry.

-&ensp;&ensp;&ensp;The image name of Docker official registry `Distribution` at hub.docker.com is <a href="https://hub.docker.com/r/library/registry/">`registry` </a>
+The image name of Docker official registry `Distribution` at hub.docker.com is <a href="https://hub.docker.com/r/library/registry/">`registry` </a>

-&ensp;&ensp;&ensp;1、Pull the registry image to the local
+1、Pull the registry image to the local

 ```bash
 $ docker pull registry:2.5.1
 ```
-&ensp;&ensp;&ensp;2、Start the registry service
+2、Start the registry service

 ```bash
 $ docker run -d -p 5000:5000 --restart=always \